-If you’re there to shop for food, Baldwin Street and Kensington Avenue is where you’ll find fishmongers, butchers, cheese shops, as well as grocery and bakery shops.
+If you’re there to shop for food, Baldwin Street and Kensington Avenue are where you’ll find fishmongers, butchers, cheese shops, and grocery and bakery shops.
 Numerous health food shops, restaurants and cafes also make their home here.

 Kensington Market, despite its fancy name, is anything but.
 Growing up, it wasn’t my favourite place to hang out.
 I remember it being very grungy.
 While the grit is still there, today’s Kensington is very hipster and eclectic.
 You will find a used army surplus store down the street from a fancy bakery and hipster coffee shops.

-It seems that every year a new bar or restaurant is opening up.
+It seems that every year a new bar or restaurant opens up.
 From vegan food, specialty and fusion to everything in between, the culinary options get better and better all the time.
 One of Alex’s favourite places here is Rasta Pasta.
 A unique blend of Jamaican and Italian cooking.
 It’s not a sit-down place, but get your grub and eat it on the street.
 You won’t regret it.

 One of my favourite coffee shops is the Moonbean Cafe, where they make the best London Fog in the city.
 There is also Jimmy’s Coffee, where coffee and ambiance are Instagram-worthy.
 The recent addition of the Kensington Brewery and Trinity Common adds to the beer options in the area.
 Kensington Market has it all, from tacos, churros and waffles to cannabis cafés and boutiques.

 Like any other market, Kensington offers a variety of options.
 Many Torontonians flock here for fresh produce, specialty cheeses, spices, meats and seafood.
 Numerous health food stores are also popular with the locals and the health-conscious.